lfelipesv/lfelipesv.github.io/index.md

 title: Luiz Felipe Vecchietti
 ---

-I am currently a **Postdoctoral Researcher** at the **Max Planck Institute for Security and Privacy (MPI-SP), Germany**, with Director [Meeyoung Cha](https://scholar.google.com/citations?user=iFlnVCoAAAAJ&hl=en).
+I am currently a **Postdoctoral Researcher** at the **Max Planck Institute for Security and Privacy (MPI-SP), Germany** with Director [Meeyoung Cha](https://scholar.google.com/citations?user=iFlnVCoAAAAJ&hl=en).
 Previously, I was a Postdoctoral Researcher at the Institute for Basic Science, South Korea.
 I received my Bachelor's and Master's degrees at the Federal University of Rio de Janeiro.

 ## Research Interests